MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 1. For your app to function in the meeting lifecycle as a tab, it must support configurable tabs in the [groupchat scope](../resources/schema/manifest-schema.md#configurabletabs). *See* [Extend your Teams app with a custom tab](../tabs/how-to/add-tab.md).
 Supporting the `groupchat` scope will enable your app in [pre-meeting](teams-apps-in-meetings.md#pre-meeting-app-experience) and [post-meeting](teams-apps-in-meetings.md#post-meeting-app-experience) chats.

 1. Meeting API URL parameters may require `meetingId`, `userId`, and the [tenantId](/onedrive/find-your-office-365-tenant-id) These are available as part of the Teams Client SDK and bot activity.
-Additionally, reliable information for user ID and tenant ID can be retrieved when the Tab uses SSO authentication.
+Additionally, reliable information for user ID and tenant ID can be retrieved using [Tab SSO authentication]((../tabs/how-to/authentication/auth-aad-sso.md)).

 1. Some meeting APIs, such as `GetParticipant` will require a [bot registration and bot app ID](../bots/how-to/create-a-bot-for-teams.md#with-an-azure-subscription) to generate auth tokens.